kmhofmann/selene/docs/building.md

 From your (clean) build directory, call Conan before the CMake invocation (as follows, or similar):

     conan install .. --build missing

 This will build the supported dependencies.
 This step can take a while during its first call, but for future builds, all outputs should be cached.

+By default, Conan builds static libraries.
+If you want Conan to build shared libraries instead, add `-o *:shared=True` to the above Conan call.

-Now you can invoke CMake as usual, and it should find the respective Conan builds of the supported dependencies.
+Now you can invoke CMake as usual (see above), and it should find the respective Conan builds of the supported dependencies.